KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :access: Get only

     The ROOTPART is usually the first :struct:`Part` that was used to begin the ship design - the command core.
 Vessels in KSP are built in a tree-structure, and the first part that was placed is the root of that tree.
 It is possible to change the root part in VAB/SPH by using Root tool, so ROOTPART does not always point to command core or command pod.
 Vessel:ROOTPART may change in flight as a result of docking/undocking or decoupling of some part of a Vessel.

+.. attribute:: Vessel:CONTROLPART

+    :type: :struct:`Part`
+    :access: Get only

+    Control reference part is the :struct:`Part` relative to which the directions (as displayed on the navball and returned in :attr:`FACING`) are determined.
+A part may be set as the control reference part by "Control From Here" action or :attr:`PART:CONTROLFROM` command (available for parts of specific types), but if it's not set, the root part is used as the reference part (even if a part of this type can't be selected as the reference part otherwise).

 .. attribute:: Vessel:PARTS